digicert/code-signing-software-trust-action/README.md

 GitHub Actions automates the installation and configuration of Software Trust client tools, enabling developers to quickly become signing-ready for workflows on [GitHub-hosted runners][github-hosted-runners-ref] and [self-hosted runners][self-hosted-runners-ref].

+Additionally, Software Trust with GitHub Actions offers simple signing, which allows users to sign without the need of third-party tools or libraries.

 ## Introduction to Software Trust

 Software Trust provides a solution to manage and automate your code signing workflows in a secure way.